Pier Gonella: Mastercastle

 In 2008 Labyrinth decided to take a break.
 During that time Pier started a collaboration with the singer Giorgia Gueglio.
 They wrote many songs and sent a demo to the label Lion Music which offered them a deal.
 In the meantime bass player Steve Vawamas and the drum player Alessandro Bissa joined the band.
 They chose the name Mastercastle and released the album The Phoenix in April 2009.
 The album was well reviewed especially in the USA.
 The music video "Princess of Love" reached over 150,000 views on YouTube very quickly, and the band continued composing music.
 In June 2010 they released the album Last Desire and, in 2011, the album Dangerous Diamonds.
 Many webzine's from all over the world gave Mastercastle and their albums very good reviews and Gonella also received really good reviews as a producer of the albums.
 In 2012 the band had a split with the drummer "Bix".
-In 2013 Gonella announced the signing of a new drummer John Macaluso (Yngwie Malmsteen, James Labrie, Ark, Tnt...).
-In the same year the band released the album On Fire which was produced by Gonella and mixed together with John Macaluso.
-In 2014 the band signed a deal for Scarlet Records and the new album Enfer was released on 14 October 2014.
+In 2013 Gonella announced the signing of a new drummer John Macaluso (Yngwie Malmsteen, James LaBrie, Ark, Tnt...).
+In the same year the band released the album On Fire which was produced and mixed by Gonella.
+In 2014 the band signed a deal for Scarlet Records for the album Enfer that was released on 14 October 2014, and 'Wine of Heaven, that war released on 2017.
+In June 2022 the band released the videoclip Who Cares for The Moon with Fabio Lione as special guest singer, and later the album Lighthouse Pathetic under the label "Diamonds Prod".
 Pier Gonella is still playing in this band.

 Other projects

-In 2001 he recorded the guitars for the album Athlantis and in 2003 he recorded the guitar and bass part for the album Wild Steel.
+In 2001 Gonella recorded the guitars for the album Athlantis and in 2003 he recorded the guitar and bass part for the album Wild Steel.
 Both were published under the label Underground Symphony.
-In April 2005 during his militance in Labyrinth, he published his solo album Odyssea – Tears in floods, released under the label Scarlet Records (Europe) and King Records (Japan).
+In April 2005 during his militance in Labyrinth, he published the album Tears in Floods under the name Odyssea, released under the label Scarlet Records (Europe) and King Records (Japan).
 In 2006 Gonella appears as guest in the project Rezophonic, recording guitars for one song.

-From 2006 to 2009 Gonella plays with the big band "Metal Gang", playing hysterical heavy metal and hard rock cover featuring Pino Scotto (Vanadium), Roberto Tiranti (Labyrinth), Trevor (Sadist), Olaf Thorsen Labyrinth, Fabio Lione and many other musicians.

 In the summer of 2008 Gonella was chosen as second guitar player by Timo Tolkki (Stratovarius, Revolution Renaissance) for two Italian gigs.

 In 1998 Gonella started teaching guitar lessons, working in many private schools and creating guitar clinics in the north of Italy.
 In 2007 he founded a recording studio for the production of his bands and for his guitar school.
 In 2011, it was officially opened to all with the name of MusicArt.
-In 2011, together with the drummer Peso of Necrodeath and Giorgia Gueglio and Steve Vawamas of Mastercastle, he start a new project, completely rearranging and recording the famous album The Dark Side of the Moon by Pink Floyd.
+In 2011, together with the drummer Marco 'Peso' Pesenti of Necrodeath and Giorgia Gueglio and Steve Vawamas of Mastercastle, he start a new project, completely rearranging and recording the famous album The Dark Side of the Moon by Pink Floyd.
 The project is titled The Black side of the moon and was publicized for Black Tears label.